Skip to main content

 Introduction

 Prysm is an implementation of the Ethereum proof-of-stake consensus specification.
-In this quickstart, you’ll use Prysm to run an Ethereum node and optionally a validator.
+In this quickstart, you’ll use Prysm to run an Ethereum node and optionally a validator client.
 This will let you stake 32 ETH using hardware that you manage.

 This is a beginner-friendly guide.
 Familiarity with the command line is expected, but otherwise this guide makes no assumptions about your technical skills or prior knowledge.